Spiraling Out With The Light: Witchy Ways to Plan the New Year

 Once I have the basic format of my yearbook laid out, I’m ready to go to work on the front material.
 Other than starting with the year end summary, the order of these pages doesn’t matter.
 You may want to do divination up front.
-I save it for last, to see how the energy might affect my plans, rather than letting it influence my choice of possible directions from the get go.
+I save it for last, to see how the energy reflects back on my plans, rather than letting a reading influence what my plans will be from the get go.
 I’m kind of risk taker like that.

-If you keep all of these to one page, there’s usually room to paste them into the front of most planners (inside cover, facing page, etc).
+If you keep the front material (other than a vision “board”) to one page, there’s usually room to paste them into the front of most planners (inside cover, facing page, etc).
 You can also “hinge” in double sided pages using clear, wide tape.
 Lay the pages in the book where you want them, snug up against the seam, then tape down, centering the tape over the seam.
 Flip your insert, and tape over the back seam.